eddie-cosma/medcopia/readme.rst

 Configure
 =========

 The default configuration is stored as a dict in the ``medcopia/config/__init__.py`` file.
-Configuration should be customized further by creating a ``medcopia/instance/config.json`` file to override the default values.
+Configuration should be customized further by setting environment variables to override the default values.

 .. warning::